lerina/lerina.github.io/html/lrn/text/poems.md

 The Tide.
 Sometimes low, sometimes high.
 May be Strong, may be shy.
-Never still. yet still
+Never still. yet still ...
-the tide.
+The tide.